bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

 ### Prerequisites:
 * [Github.com](https://www.github.com/) account.
 * If you are on a Windows computer you can install the [git-bash command terminal here](https://git-for-windows.github.io/)
-* If you are on a Mac or Linux device, git is preinstalled and you can access it fropm your terminal.
+* If you are on a Mac, git is preinstalled and you can access it from your terminal.
+By pessing ⌘+space and entering "terminal".
+(You can make sure you have git installed by typing "which git" and pressing enter, if a file path appears on your screen you are go to go.)
+* If you are on a Linux machine, you may need to install git by accessing your terminal and entering "apt-get install git"
+* If you are having trouble installing Git, this resource will help: [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ## Description of version control and Git